brandur/sorg/content/drafts/http-transactions.md

 ```

 If we used a common job queue like Sidekiq to do this work,
-then in the case of a transaction rollback, we could end up
+then in the case of a transaction rollback (like we talked
+about above where two transactions conflict), we could end
-with an invalid job in the queue.
-No matter how many times
+up with an invalid job in the queue.
+It's referencing data
+that no longer exists, so no matter how many times job
-our job workers retried it, it would never succeed.
+workers retried it, it can never succeed.

+### Transaction-staged jobs (#staged-jobs)

 A way around this is to create a job staging table into our
 database.
 Instead of sending jobs to the queue directly,